Zenamine/docs/pages/account/billing/manage-payment-methods/guide.en-us.md

 You can add new payment methods so that they are suggested during new orders, and used to pay for future renewals.

-You can save three different payment method types:
+You can save two different payment method types:

 - Payment card
 - PayPal account